 If you are still using legacy components like D3DX, DXUT, etc. from the DirectX SDK then you can continue to link to the legacy version of DXERR.LIB as well.
 For those wanting to get away from dependancies on the DirectX SDK as we've recommended, I've attached a streamlined version of the library to this post.
 It only supports UNICODE and I had to change DXGetErrorDescription to copy the result to a buffer rather than return a static string in order to make use of FormatMessage where possible, but otherwise it should serve much the same purpose.
 You can modify it to suit your needs a well.

 Note: The FormatMessage flag FORMAT_MESSAGE_ALLOCATE_BUFFER is not supported for Windows Store apps because it makes use of LocalAlloc.

 The source code for this package is bound to the Microsoft Public License (Ms-PL).

 While we are on the topic of utility libraries, the DXGUID.LIB static library is also present in the Windows SDK 8.0 with the Direct3D 11.1, Direct2D, DirectWrite, and WIC GUIDs added; and the XACT and XAUDIO2 GUIDs removed.
 There's nothing particular special about DXGUID.LIB because you could easily define the GUIDs using #define INITGUID before including the relevant headers in one (and only one) module of your program yourself, but it is very convenient not to have to do that.

-Update: in DXTraceW now takes __FILEW__ along with some /analyze and /W4 cleanup and support for WINAPI_FAMILY macros; package updated on September 24, 2013
+Update: in DXTraceW now takes __FILEW__ along with some /analyze and /W4 cleanup, support for WINAPI_FAMILY macros; define NOMINMAX; some fixes for VS 2015 printf string portability, package updated on January 25, 2015.

 DXUT: This DXERR is included in the DXUT for Win32 Desktop Update